Skip to main content

 ## Our Patterns

-- All inputs validated with Zod
+- Inputs validated with Zod

-- All responses use ApiResponse<T>
+- Responses use ApiResponse<T>

 - Authentication via middleware

-- Proper error handling
+- Proper error handling with status codes

 ## Steps

-1. Create src/app/api/$ARGUMENTS/route.ts
+1. Create src/app/api/$0/route.ts

-2. Create request/response schemas
+2. Define request/response Zod schemas

 3. Add authentication check